Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 Flexible User Parameters
-we can also create parameters that accept dynamic inputs. for example we can used them instead of system.run.
+we can also create parameters that accept dynamic inputs. for example we can use them instead of system.run.

 1. add userparameter to the zabbix agent configuration file.
 - UserParameter=checkssl[*],/home/zabbix/checkssl.sh $1 $2 => this line create a parameter name "checkssl" and accepts any input, then it will run /home/zabbix/checkssl.sh with 2 parameters that it will receive.